パール(真珠)の選び方

 2. Teri

-The next most obvious difference after size isLusterThis is the difference between the quality of pearls.The most important criterionWithout luster, the pearls would be dull and would give a dark impression to the whole body when worn.
-It is because of luster that pearls are elegant and refined.
-The Pearl Science Institute, the highest authority in pearl appraisal in Japan, also places great importance on the luster standard,The strongest class of terriers has a special name called "Aurora.".
+The next most obvious difference after size isLusterThis is the difference between the quality of pearls.The most important criterionWithout luster, pearls are cloudy white and create a dark atmosphere when worn.
+However, it is because of luster that pearls appear elegant and refined.
+The Pearl Science Institute, the highest authority on pearl appraisal in Japan, also places great importance on the luster standard,The strongest class of Terry has a special name called "Aurora.".

-The factors that affect this luster and shine are:"Thick roll".
+The factors that affect this luster and gloss are:"Thick Maki".

 Pearls have a layer of nacre wrapped around the nucleus.
-The thickness of this layer is called the nacre thickness, and the thicker it is, the deeper the shine will be and the higher the value will be.
-On the other hand, if the nacre thickness is thin, the luster will be weaker and it will deteriorate faster.
-However, a thick layer does not necessarily mean beautiful (some pearls are thick but cloudy).
-The "nacre thickness" is the thickness of the nacre layer.
-Don't judge it based on the nacre thickness alone, but look at it with your own eyes.
+The thickness of this layer is called nacre thickness, and the thicker it is, the deeper the luster it will have and the higher its value.
+On the other hand, if the nacre thickness is thin (thinly wrapped), the luster will be weaker and it will deteriorate faster.
+However, a thick layer does not necessarily mean beautiful (some pearls are cloudy just because they are thick).
+"Nacre thickness" is simply the thickness of the nacre layer.
+Don't judge by the nacre thickness alone, but actually look at it with your own eyes.

 ▼Official Instagram Pearl Special Feature〈Maki Edition〉